Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “You and your clan think yourselves so high, so benevolent for letting that boy roam free, don’t you,” Mo Xuanyu said.
 “When a word from any of his elders would suffice to have him be locked up again.”

 There is no kunze house in the Cloud Recesses, Sizhui thought, frightened.

 There used to be, Jiang Wanyin’s voice replied.

 “No,” Lan Sizhui cut in.

-Mo Xuanyu’s eyebrows lifted in surprise; Sizhui pushed past the shame within him, past the fear and confusion which had lingered in his belly since he had come back home after the hunt in Dafan and looked at Lan Qiren, at his sect leader, and not had the courage to ask them for the truth.
+Mo Xuanyu’s eyebrows lifted in surprise; Sizhui pushed past the shame within him, past the fear and confusion which had lingered in his belly since he had come back home after the hunt in Dafan and looked at Lan Qiren, at his sect leader, and not had the courage to ask them if Jiang Wanyin had told the truth.

 If only Hanguang-Jun had been there.
 Sizhui was never afraid to ask him anything.